 The outcome of an administrative hearing depends on your driving history in Maries County and across Missouri:

-- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Maries County, MO area after 30 days.
+- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Maries County after 30 days.

 - Attending Substance Awareness Traffic Offender Program (SATOP) or other alcohol- or drug-treatment programs